reid/node/README.md

-Evented I/O for V8 javascript.
+Reid's Evented I/O for V8 javascript.
 ===

 ### To build: